bahmanshams/waterbearlang.github.io/_posts/2015-11-25-Making_A_Game.md

     - This block is how we update the game.
 Everytime we start a new frame, we go through all the blocks in here.
 2. Now take a clear to block from the Stage list and place it into the each frame block.
 Use the default black.
     - This block will clear your game area on every frame so that old stuff is removed.
-3. Grab two fill style blocks from Colors list under the clear to block and in the each fram block.
+3. Grab two fill style blocks from Colors list under the clear to block and in the each frame block.
     - One fill style will color your players and the other the pong.
     - Give them whatever colors you want.
 4. Now grab three draw blocks from the Sprites list.
 Place two of them under one of the fill styles block and the third under the other fill style block.